bstout1/bstout1.github.io/README.md

 For the last five years I have worked as a corporate restructuring professional on bankruptcy trade claims.
 Corporate restructuring is a fascinating world of information, incentives, and markets.
 About the same time I started tinkering in Solidity.
 I'm particularly interested in cryptoeconomics and how zero knowledge technologies can be used to reduce MEV.
 About half of my free time I think about these concepts, work on understanding different protocols and commitment schemes.
 The other half of the time I think about large language models and prompt engineering.
 I'm particularly interested in how these can be used to augment knowledge driven-industries, like corporate restructuring.
 I'm working with tools like LangChain, LlamaIndex, webscraping, Pinecone.

 ## Things I'm Working On
+- [Ash Breeze](https://www.ashbreeze.co).
+I'm building generative AI tools using large language models, LangChain, and Pinecone to help provide more relevant data to creditors.
+- ZK/MPC/FHE/MEV.
+I am looking to help new companies in math-intensive industries.
+I can help with advisement, fractional CFO work, and networking.
+I'm also building a personal portfolio of small investments in this space.

 ## What I've Been Learning
 - Zero knowledge cryptography.
 I've completed the Stanford Zero Knowledge Proof MOOC [here](https://zk-learning.org), the Encoe ZK Bootcamp., and the MIT ZK IAP [here](https://zkiap.com/).
 I'm working on learning Circom.